yangze0930/NTS-Net/README.md

 # NTS-Net

-This is a PyTorch implementation of the ECCV2018 paper "Learning to Navigate for Fine-grained Classification" (Ze Yang, Tiange Luo, Dong Wang, Zhiqiang Hu, Jun Gao, Liwei Wang).
+This is a PyTorch implementation of the ECCV2018 paper "Learning to Navigate for Fine-grained Classification" (Ze Yang, Tiange Luo, Dong Wang, Zhiqiang Hu, Jun Gao, Liwei Wang).you can find original repository from github.com/yangze0930/NTS-Net

 ## Requirements
 - python 3+